msveshnikov/style-scanner/server/models/User.md

-The file `server/models/User.js` defines the schema for user information, including authentication details, personal profile fields, subscription details, preferences for the application, and additional settings related to research and presentations.
+The file `server/models/User.js` defines the schema for user information, including authentication details, personal profile fields, subscription details, preferences for the application, and additional settings related to research and insights.
 This schema is created using Mongoose, a popular ODM (Object Data Modeling) library for MongoDB in Node.js.
 Once the schema is defined, a Mongoose model is instantiated, which is then used throughout the server to interact with the MongoDB database (e.g., creating, reading, updating, and deleting user data).